 A VMS file is a slide specimen image created by Hamamatsu NanoZoomer, a pathology slide scanning device.
 It is a compressed archive that contains an index file, two or more .JPEG images, and an optimization file.
 VMS files can be viewed using the slide-viewing software that comes with NanoZoomer or in other slide-viewing applications.

 Digital slide scanners and virtual microscopes save slide specimen images in a variety of image formats.
 Hamamatsu NanoZoomer saves slide images in the VMS, .VMU, and .NDPI formats.
 The VMS format packages a single slide image as at least two JPEGs.
 One JPEG contains a high-resolution copy of the slide, and the other contains a lower-resolution copy.
 If the high-resolution image would be larger than 65,535 pixels on one side, NanoZoomer instead saves the high-resolution image as multiple JPEGs, which slide-viewing software automatically combines into one image.

-How do I open a VMS file?
+How to open a VMS file

 Windows users can open VMS files in Aperio Technologies ImageScope, OpenSlide, ImageJ, or NetScope Viewer.
 Mac and Linux users can open VMS files in OpenSlide or ImageJ.